The depreciation calculator uses three different methods to estimate how fast the value of an asset decreases over time.

 - n is the lifetime of the asset,

-- m is the number of years that have passed between the moment when the asset was at its initial value and now.
+- m is the number of years that passed between the moment when the asset was at its initial value and now (it corresponds with the field End book value after… in the calculator).

 The least complicated depreciation model is the straight-line depreciation.
 In this model, you have to apply the following depreciation formula: